GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

 * ``type`` to specify the Geotrek type for imported objects
 * See the `geotrek/tourism/parsers.py/ <https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/tourism/parsers.py/>`_  file for details about parsers

-The parsed objects will be those contained in the ``settings.SPATIAL_EXTENT`` bounding box.
 You can duplicate the class to import different types of information desks.
 In that case, each class must have a unique name and provider label.

 .. _import-poi:

 Import points of interest (POIs)
 --------------------------------

-To import Point of interest (POI) from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:
+To import point of interest (POI) from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:

 ::